Best Value GPUs for Local LLM Inference (2026) — Under $1,500

 I used GPUs from RunPod (referral link) and also report cost-efficiency based on their pricing.

 To benchmark GPUs for inference throughput, use the same stack you plan to deploy.
 It sounds obvious, but many popular (often marketing-driven) benchmarks don’t resemble real inference frameworks, so their numbers are speeds you’ll never hit in your use case.
-If you run Ollama, benchmark with Ollama and GGUF models.
+If you run Ollama, benchmark with Ollama and GGUF models (I benchmark vLLM here because that’s what I run locally).
 If you use vanilla Hugging Face Transformers, benchmark with Transformers directly.

 Different libraries ship different kernel implementations, each optimized to varying degrees for specific GPU generations.